SEO sitelinks can improve the appearance of your snippet in Google search results, which means higher Click-through Rates (CTR) and more traffic.

 Google does not show sitelinks for all websites.
-The fact that it may decide to show sitelinks when users search for your domain name or for particular queries, it’s a signal of trust.
+When showing sitelinks when users search for your domain name or particular queries, it’s a signal of trust.

-This is good for your SEO and also your business’s reputation on the Internet.
+This is good for your SEO and your business’s reputation on the Internet.

 Sitelinks improve brand awareness

-When users search for your brand name in Google and see a list of sitelinks, then immediately they can learn more about your business, products and services without having to search for this info on your website.
+When users search for your brand name in Google and see a list of sitelinks, they can immediately learn more about your business, products, and services without having to search for this info on your website.

-This is information that most people wouldn’t know otherwise, unless they visited one of the inner pages of our website.
+Most people wouldn’t know this information unless they visited one of the inner pages of our website.

-I have mentioned several times above that you cannot directly specify which pages Google should use as sitelinks.
+I have mentioned repeatedly that you cannot directly specify which pages Google should use as sitelinks.
 They are chosen automatically by the Google algorithm based on the user query.

-Nevertheless, there are a number of things you can do to help Google understand you site structure and content and this in turn increases your chances of getting sitelinks in the search results.
+Nevertheless, there are a number of things you can do to help Google understand your site structure and content, and this, in turn, increases your chances of getting sitelinks in the search results.

 - Check robots.txt and make sure that Google can access and index your website without any problems.